pedrof98/Web_App_0/Planning.md

     - An admin or user can log in to add planned events (like road closures, large public gatherings or weather impacts):

     ```json
     {
         "date": "2025-04-02",
         "city": "New York",
         "event_type": "Construction",
         "description": "Lane closures on I-95",
         "expected_congestion_level": "high"
     }
     ```

-    - They migh also provide forecasted traffic for a future date.
+    - They might also provide forecasted traffic for a future date.

 # Features and Functionality